nevermined-io/sdk-js/MIGRATION.md

 Those changes require updates to your code whenever you fetch or create a new DDO as outlined below.

 Likewise, you have to migrate the DDOs of existing registered assets to the new structure.
-For this you can run our migration script on your respective Aquarius instance.
+For this you can run our migration script on your respective Metadata instance.

 - [script: CHANGEME](https://github.com/oceanprotocol/CHANGEME)